oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 In the FPGA multiarchitecture binary generation flow, you can generate an executable host application and accelerator for a PCIe FPGA board if you have a compatible board support package (BSP).
 Intel provides BSPs for the Intel® PAC with Intel Arria® 10 GX FPGA, and the Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX).
 If you have a different board, check with your vendor to see if they supply a BSP.

 In the FPGA IP component generation flow, you can generate an IP component that you can import into an Intel® Quartus® Prime project.
-You can generate an IP by targeting your compilation to a supported Intel® FPGA device family or part number (for example, `Agilex` or `AGFA014R24B1E1V`) instead of a named board (for example, `intel_a10gx_pac:pac_a10`).
+You can generate an IP by targeting your compilation to a supported Intel® FPGA device family or part number (for example, `Agilex 7` or `AGFA014R24B1E1V`) instead of a named board (for example, `intel_a10gx_pac:pac_a10`).

 The FPGA IP component generation flow does not generate any FPGA accelerated executable, only RTL (Register Transfer Level) IP component files.
 The host application is treated only as a 'testbench' that exercises and validates your IP component in emulation and simulation.